Statement Regarding 'Last Supper' Paris Olympics Opening Ceremony

 By Kimberly Hebert September 12, 2025

-Costumes: All costumes will be provided!
-Showings: Saturday December 13 and Sunday December 14 at our Annual El Mercado Christmas Market.
+Showing: Saturday December 13 our Annual El Mercado Christmas Market.

 By Kimberly Hebert September 6, 2025